petergridge/Irrigation-Card/README.md

 **program:** (required) The switch representation of the irrigation program

 **title:** (optional) The title to be set in the card. defaults to the program freindly name

+**icon:** (optional) An icon to display to the left of the title.

+**theme:** (optional) Override the used theme for this card with any loaded theme.
+For more information about themes, see the [frontend documentation](https://www.home-assistant.io/integrations/frontend/).

 **header:** (optional) Header widget to render an image.
 See [header/footer documentation](https://www.home-assistant.io/lovelace/header-footer/).